 If we receive unsolicited personal information which we would not normally have collected and this information is not relevant to us providing a service to you, we will destroy or de-identify the information.

-Qscan will hold your personal information securely in accordance with the requirements under the Privacy Act.
+The Qscan Group will hold your personal information securely in accordance with the requirements under the Privacy Act.
 Personal information may be held in the following formats:

-Qscan will take all reasonable measures to ensure that your personal information is protected from misuse, interference, loss and from unauthorised access, modification and disclosure.
+To the extent required by the Privacy Act, the Qscan Group takes reasonable measures to ensure that your personal information is protected from misuse, interference, loss and from unauthorised access, modification, and disclosure.
 This includes:

-In most cases, before or at the time of providing you with a health service (or if this is not practicable, as soon as practicable thereafter), Qscan will obtain consent for the purposes for which we intend to collect, use and disclose your personal and sensitive information.
-In the event that you are unable to provide or communicate your consent to disclose, Qscan may disclose personal information to a ‘responsible person’ (as defined in the Privacy Act) if it is necessary in order to provide you with appropriate treatment, care or for compassionate reasons, unless you have explicitly requested otherwise.
+If you are a patient, in most cases, before or at the time of providing you with a health service (or if this is not practicable, as soon as practicable thereafter), the Qscan Group will obtain consent for the purposes for which we intend to collect, hold, use and disclose your personal information.
+In the event that you are unable to provide or communicate your consent, the Qscan Group may disclose personal information to a ‘responsible person’ (as defined in the Privacy Act) if it is necessary in order to provide you with appropriate treatment, care or for compassionate reasons, unless you have explicitly requested otherwise.

-You may choose not to provide Qscan with consent for the collection, use and disclosure of your personal, sensitive and health information, however, this may mean that Qscan is unable to provide the health services required.
+You may choose not to provide the Qscan Group with consent for the collection, use and disclosure of your personal information, however, this may mean that the Qscan Group is unable to provide the health services required.

-Qscan will take reasonable steps to ensure that your personal information is accurate, up-to-date and complete.
+The Qscan Group will take reasonable steps to ensure that your personal information is accurate, up-to-date, and complete.
 This will include:

 Our systems track, record and store all access activities on every patient file.
 Qscan frequently monitors the use of this service and takes all reasonable steps to ensure that the system is being used appropriately for its intended purpose.

-If you are unhappy with our response, you can contact the Office of the Australian Information Commissioner (Privacy Commissioner) on the telephone contact number below, or on their website.
+If you are unhappy with our response, you can contact the Office of the Australian Information Commissioner (Privacy Commissioner) on the telephone contact number below, or through their website.